pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Reactive Approach Using Streams

-Mutating state and notifying observers should be private to the data owner.
+Updating state and notifying observers should be private to the data owner.

 This can be achieved by separating the ability of emitting new data from subcribe/unsubscribe.

-1. `Stream`line data ownership using `Subject` and `Observable` as 2 different interfaces on producer side
+1. `Stream`line data ownership using `Subject` and `Observable` as 2 different interfaces
 2. `Subject` is private interface for producer to emit data/notify observers
 3. `Observable` is public interface for observers to subscribe/unsubscribe